turingschool/backend-curriculum-site/module2/lessons/design_principles.md

 ## Warm Up

-Take a few minutes to brainstorm with your neighbor to come up with something that you use regularly and you feel embodies great design.
+Take a few minutes to brainstorm with your neighbor to come up with something that you use regularly use and you feel embodies great design.

 ## User Experience vs. User Interface